hmc-csm-clinic23/qualcomm-hmc-workflow/Quantization_Scripts/README.md

 ## Other files
 - `scripts/check_onnx.py` is a simple script that checks whether a given ONNX model can be loaded, and prints the input and output names of the model.
 - `scripts/aimet.sh` is a bash script for AIMET, which we started using for quantization but did not finish.
+- `requirements.txt` lists the requirements for installing and running AIMET.